-Tap (Beginner, Intermediate & Advanced), Advanced Musical Theatre/Jazz Dance, Movement 101 for Actors, Hip Hop
+Tap (Beginner, Intermediate & Advanced), Musical Theatre/Jazz Dance (Beginning/Intermediate, Advanced), Hip Hop

 Julianne Harper is an educator, performer, director, and choreographer.
 She has been the acting instructor for the Little Theatre of Winston-Salem since 2010, and directed multiple productions including Charlotte’s Web, Alice In Wonderland Jr., and Madagascar Jr. Since graduating with a BFA in Contemporary Dance from the University of North Carolina School of the Arts, Ms. Harper has toured with the Open Dream Ensemble, an alumni-based theater group, around the country performing for thousands of children.
 She has worked with the Durham-based company Haymaker as a choreographer and performer in an original version of Elektra, debuting in Philadelphia.
 Julianne is currently the dance instructor for the Acting Out program during the school year.